truenas/middleware/docs/userguide/truenas_storage.rst

 On *PUSH*, verify that a periodic snapshot task has been created and that at least one snapshot is listed in :menuselection:`Storage --> Snapshots`.

-To create the replication task, click :menuselection:`Storage --> Replication Tasks --> Add Replication` which will open the screen shown in Figure 8.3b.
+To create the replication task, click :menuselection:`Storage --> Replication Tasks --> Add Replication` which will open the screen shown in
+:numref:`Figure %s: Adding a Replication Task <replication2c>`.
 For this example, the required configuration is as follows:

 * the Volume/Dataset is :file:`local/data`